 Many companies say that they value one type of action, but they would never punish a manager for violating those culture rules.
 Make sure that you hold everyone in your organization to the culture guidelines.
 If you aren't holding everyone to them, it's not your actual culture.

 "Make them observable, tangible, and measurable.
 If you ask ten people in your company what integrity means, you’ll get ten different answers.
 (Maybe twenty.)
 You must define your values in behavioral terms.
 Craft "I value statements" that outline how you want people to behave.

 "You might decide that integrity means 'I keep my promises' or 'I do what I say I will do.'
 Those specific behaviors leave little wiggle room for interpretation.
 Note that you’re only defining desirable behaviors rather than making statements like 'I don’t curse at my customers.'
 Formalize only the behaviors you want everyone to model."

 If you can't define what a fun culture means, you can't enforce and measure it.
-This is a critical step that takes a lot of time but don't skip it or you'll never shape the culture you want.
+It is a critical step that takes a lot of time but do not skip it, or you'll never shape the culture you want.